-Serbia: Pellets consumtion and demand increases25.
-September 2013. / News Serbia Energy
+Serbia: Pellets consumtion and demand increases, News Serbia Energy

 The pellet price increases, but in spite of this its demand grows.
 Consumers who heat larger areas and who used coal or firewood, increasingly decide for pellet.
 During one year five new factories for the fuel pellet production were opened in Serbia.

 Until now, the heating on pellet was the cheapest.
 Although pellet ton is by 15 to 20 percent more expensive than last year, demand is larger.
 Consumers say that they could sale even ten times more.
 With demands growth also increases the number of the pellet factories.
 For just a year, five factories were opened.

 Until last year, almost the entire production was placed in export, while this year almost half of the pellet production was already sold on the domestic market.

 Pellet is, above all, a clean energy source.
 Practically burns all, because from one ton remains ten kilos of ash.
 Although increased in price, it is still a cost-effective for heating.

 Professor of the Faculty of Forestry in Belgrade, Branko Glavonjic, says that pellet is very competitive to the gas and fuel oil, which is much more expensive than pellet, but is not competitive to coal and firewood.